 There is an accessible portaloo in the main car park (next to the church).

 The Hafod Estate is 16 miles south east of Aberystwyth on the B4574.

 There are brown signs from Devil’s Bridge via the B4574 to the main Hafod car park.

 The OS grid reference is SN 768 736.

-Car parking in Hafod Estate car park is free of charge.
+Car parking in Hafod Estate car park (next to the church) is free of charge.

 Tel: 0300 065 3000